tairasoul/vapsr-client/README.md

 ## known issues

-crashes happen sometimes when loading into a match, when opening code screen, when creating a room, and probably a few more i don't know about
+crashes happen sometimes when loading into a match, when opening code screen, when creating a room, and probably a few more i don't know about (likely due to how i create the UI, i still need to change that a bit)

 placement screen in private rooms doesn't let you scroll (still don't know why)